fsprojects/fantomas/docs/ragnarok.md

 - A better Syntax tree: improvements on the compiler side to simplify Fantomas
 - Parallel formatting: formatting certain syntax tree nodes in parallel to speed up things for large files.

-After that, I'm willing to open to what the community wants out of this project.
-I might even agreed to the ragnarok feature under very strict conditions.
-These obviously would be that the feature is not breaking any existing tests and is not impacting anything else whatsoever.

-I'm also pretty much not going to do this implementation myself unless I'm properly paid for it.
-Again, I don't care and this is a bad idea.## The twist

-Even though this whole thing is a bad idea, like a really bad one, I might be open to it in the future.
-There are two things I still wish to achieve in the Fantomas project:
-- A better Syntax tree: improvements on the compiler side to simplify Fantomas
-- Parallel formatting: formatting certain syntax tree nodes in parallel to speed up things for large files.

-After that, I'm willing to open to what the community wants out of this project.
+After that, I'm willing to open a bit to what the community wants out of this project.
 I might even agreed to the ragnarok feature under very strict conditions.
 These obviously would be that the feature is not breaking any existing tests and is not impacting anything else whatsoever.